nykevinwong/leetcode-review/interview-prep-notes/javascript-200-questions.md

 # Function Scope vs Block Scope

 ## Question 1: What is function scope in javascript?
 Javascript has function scope.
-A variable declared with var/let keyword insid a javascript function can only be accessed inside the function, not outisde the function. if a variable name declared insde a function is also delcared outside the function, both outside block and function block have their own copies of the variable with the same name.
+A variable declared with var/let keyword inside a javascript function can only be accessed inside the function, not outisde the function. if a variable name declared inside a function is also delcared outside the function, both outside block and function block have their own copies of the variable with the same name.

 ```javascript
 funciton a() { let/var x= 10; }